-- (1) Every part of a state final examination is held before an examination board. - (2) All members of the examination board must be present at the consultation on the assessment of a part of the state final examination. - (3) At least two members of the examination board must always be present during the examination.
+(1) The defence of a diploma thesis and subject area state examination are held before an examination board.

+(2) All members of the examination board must be present at the consultation on the assessment of a part of the state final examination.

+(3) At least two members of the examination board must always be present during the examination.